 Serial returners are people who purchase a bunch of products and ultimately return many of them.
 They’re becoming a common problem for ecommerce businesses that also leads to numerous preventable returns and subsequent losses.
-When a customer in a brick and mortar store can try on multiple items before making selections, the return rate is obviously lower.
+When a customer in a brick and mortar store can try on multiple items before making selections, the return rate is obviously lower (check out our guide on ecommerce vs brick and mortar stores for more).
 But there are also unscrupulous customers who order multiple clothing items, wear them one time, and then return them.

 With a total cost of returns hitting $550 billion in 2020, 6.5 percent of these are from serial returners who are fraudulently and/or otherwise abusing the return policies of many U.S. e-commerce companies.
 That 6.5 percent translates to $35.75 million.

 To protect yourself from serial returners, you need to record every return they make to isolate them.
 Unfortunately, this is the only reliable technique, and even though it takes some time to get right, it’ll save you a lot of headache.
 For example, if someone returns a product, keep an eye on his or her returning habits.

 If returns keep occurring, the best thing you can do is block them from buying from you.
 Make sure to indicate that in your returning policy, though, and send an email to politely notify such individuals about your right to enforce it if they continue.

 Product returns are a huge problem in ecommerce that costs billions in added costs, waste, and lost profits.

 However, they are a necessary part of doing business, so you need to have a working strategy to keep them from affecting your financial performance.
 Even though a business has the financial capability to minimize the impact of returns, there is no way to completely prevent them from happening.